Robust subgroup discovery: Empirical evaluation

-\paragraph{2) Measures.} To ascertain the quality of the subgroup sets we use three different measures.
-The first is our proposal to measure the overall quality of an ordered set of subgroups, the Sum of Weighted Kullback-Leibler (SWKL), as defined in Eq.~\eqref{eq:swkl}.
-The other two are the number of subgroups $|S|$ and the average number of conditions per subgroup $|a|$, two commonly used measures for the interpretability/complexity of a set of rules.
+To compare the quality of the subgroup sets obtained by different algorithms, we use three different measures.
+The first is our proposal to measure the overall quality of an ordered set of subgroups, the \emph{Sum of Weighted Kullback-Leibler} (SWKL), as defined in Eq.~\eqref{eq:swkl}.
+The other two are the \emph{number of subgroups} $|S|$ and the \emph{average number of conditions} per subgroup $|a|$, two commonly used measures for the interpretability/complexity of a set of rules.
 These two measures follow the law of parsimony and assume that fewer subgroups with fewer conditions are easier to understand by humans, which can be an invalid assumption in some situations.
 Nonetheless, it is widely used and its simple understanding typically makes for a good proxy~\citep{doshi2018considerations}.

-In machine learning, algorithms are tested on their generalisation to unseen data, which is achieved by multiple runs using different test sets (e.g., cross-validation).
-Even though this could be of interest, subgroup discovery is always evaluated on the same dataset, as the goal is to describe the current dataset well.
-For this reason, and for the fact that existing implementations are not prepared to use a test set, we follow the standard approach in subgroup discovery of only testing on the current dataset.
+\paragraph{Generalisation.} In machine learning, algorithms are evaluated based on their generalisation to unseen data (e.g., cross-validation).
+This is not common practice in subgroup discovery and other algorithm implementations cannot run on unseen data.
+For this reason, we test against other algorithms in the same dataset.
+In terms of generalisation we compare SSD++ in its proposed format, versus SSD++ with KL and WKL divergence as quality measures instead of the greedy MDL gain (in Ln~\ref{alg:loop} of the SSD++), i.e., our formulation without distribution and model complexity, $\texttt{COMP}(n_a)$ and $L(M)$, respectively, in Eq~\eqref{eq:gain_kld}.